percona/proxysql-admin-tool-doc/docs/psa-options.md

 ## –write-node

 This option chooses which Percona XtraDB Cluster node is the writer node when the mode is `singlewrite`.
-You can combine this option with [--enable/-e](#–enable---e) and [--update-cluster](#update-cluster).
+You can combine this option with –enable / -e and –update-cluster.

+The option requires only a single IP address and port combination.

 Assigning a node with [--write-node](#write-node) gives the writer node a weight of 1000000.
 The default weight is 1000.